 We value “Educating for Equality” and fostering an inclusive environment for Tar Heels of all sexual orientations, gender identities, and gender expressions.
 Visit our LGBTQ Center page to learn about the resources available, including educational programs, direct services, and advocacy.

 Living in Chapel Hill

 Chapel Hill was ranked #10 on Money magazine’s “Best Places to Live in America” 2012 list and #8 on Thrillist’s 2015 list of college towns with great food.
 Chapel Hill is walkable, eclectic, safe, affordable, diverse and green.
 Our students love the temperate weather and easy access to activities on the coast and in the mountains.
 Learn more about life in Chapel Hill.
-You can also check out our on-campus housing options as well as the Daily Tar Heel for a few off-campus options.
+You can also check out our on-campus housing options as well as UNC’s Off-Campus and Community Housing program.
 The town of Chapel Hill and Carrboro also offer a free bus system for residents.